andreyorst/SimpleSnippets.vim/README.md

 need them at all.
 The idea was that it is not that big difference in time spent on typing everything by hands, and I was lazy to figure out how to setup and use snippet managers.

-But then I've watched [this amasing talk](https://www.youtube.com/watch?v=XA2WjJbmmoM&t=937s) about how to do most of your things without plugins.
+But then I've watched [this amazing talk](https://www.youtube.com/watch?v=XA2WjJbmmoM&t=937s) about how to do most of your things without plugins.
 I was inspired with snippets, that can be created with abbreviations, and I've started experimenting.

 First approach was something like this: